ropensci/taxize/cran-comments.md

 ## Release Summary

-This submission fixes a number of bugs, and makes some small improvements.
+This submission fixes a number of bugs, and makes some small improvements, and adds a new vignette.

 ## Test environments

-* local OS X install, R 3.3.0
+* local OS X install, R 3.3.1
-* ubuntu 12.04 (on travis-ci), R 3.3.0
+* ubuntu 12.04 (on travis-ci), R 3.3.1
 * win-builder (devel and release)

 ## R CMD check results